 Compliance

-The frameworks your AI agents answer to.
+The frameworks your AI operation answers to.
 The evidence the substrate produces.

 Each framework asks, in its own vocabulary, the same thing: prove what happened.
 None of them is satisfied by a model that probably behaves.
 The substrate produces the attributable, tamper-evident record of what every agent actually did, under whose policy, kept inside your boundary.
 This is not a certification claim.
 It is the evidence the governance each framework expects assumes you can produce.

-2026 interagency model-risk guidance that supersedes SR 11-7 and scopes agentic AI out, directing banks to broader governance.
-The evidence is the record of what every agent did.
+2026 interagency model-risk guidance that supersedes SR 11-7 and scopes agentic AI out of its model-risk scope.
+That exclusion leaves governance of those systems to the institution's own practice; the evidence is the record of what every agent did.

 Read the SR 26-2 page →